 When buying kefir, just make sure to read the ingredients to make sure they are keto-friendly.

 Sauerkraut is a type of fermented cabbage produced in a number of countries across Europe and is a popular winter food (used as a side dish or as a base of different dishes).

 Similarly to other foods containing probiotics, the sauerkraut that contains live bacteria will be refrigerated.
 If it’s canned, it’s likely pasteurized, which kills the beneficial strains of bacteria.

 Sauerkraut should be naturally fermented in order for you to experience its full benefits.

-Watch out for ingredients such as vinegar, sugar, sodium benzoate or other suspicious ingredients (apart from other vegetables which are sometimes added and are totally fine); real sauerkraut should contain only cabbage, salt, water and eventually a starter culture.
+Watch out for ingredients such as sugar, sodium benzoate, or other suspicious ingredients (apart from other vegetables which are sometimes added and are totally fine).
+Real sauerkraut should contain only cabbage, salt, water and eventually a starter culture.